DeCuuTranVo/DeCuuTranVo/README.md

 Hi, I am Tran, and I don't know what to do with my life.
 Meanwhile, I am learning computer science and artificial intelligence because I think it may enable me to create something useful for the community.
-With that said, I believe that becoming a doctor (not the medical type) and becoming a professional programmer afterward is the way to make my existence valuable and meaningful in some sense.
+With that said, I believe that becoming a professional programmer afterward is the way to make my existence valuable and meaningful in some sense.

 This repository records my learning journey.